tu-delft-library/MSc-Planning-for-Personal-Data/book/key_elements_of_the_HREC_process/key_elements_of_the_HREC_process.md

 ## Ethical Approval for Your Thesis Project

 In this section, we will describe the steps required to obtain ethical approval for your thesis project.
-If you plan to work with any data related to humans, you must submit an application to the HREC, the Human Research Ethics Committee.
+If you plan to work with any data related to humans, you must submit an application to the TU Delft HREC, the Human Research Ethics Committee.

 You must obtain ethical approval from the HREC before you collect or work with any human research data.
-It's wise to get organised and plan your research methods as early as possible, since it will take time and effort to gather the components and documentation necessary for a complete HREC application.
+It's wise to get organised and plan your research methods as early as possible, since it will take time and effort to prepare a complete HREC application.

 ## What is the HREC?